sftpplus/sftpplus-docs/doc_source/configuration/event-handlers.rst

     If the file can't be attached or is larger than 5MB, then the email is not sent and an audit event is created for this failure.

-    When set to `Disabled`, an email is sent without an attachment.
+    When set to the empty value, an email is sent without an attachment.

 email_subject